CAAI/DeepMRAC/README.md

 Please note - to use DeepDixon, you further need to install FSL.

-The best performance will be obtained with GPU support (about 4 seconds, depending on GPU type), but CPU can also be used.
-Please install tensorflow rather than tensorflow-gpu (in requirements).
+The runtime with a decent GPU (e.g. Titan V) is about 4 seconds.
 The running time is about 15-20 minutes for CPU.

 ## Installation
-Simply run the command below to install the scripts, download the models and install them.
-Installation directory will be at /opt/caai/bin/, /opt/caai/rhscripts/ and /opt/caai/share/.
-Change the paths in the install.py script and DeepMRAC.py script if you wish to install elsewhere.

-The script are written for Tensorflow >= 2.

-The models have been tested with Tensorflow 1.8 with Keras and Tensorflow 2.1 on Ubuntu 18.04 running TITAN V and RTX.
+To install the scripts and models:
 ``
 python install.py
 ``

+Installation will place the run scripts at /opt/caai/bin/ and /opt/caai/rhscripts/, and the models at /opt/caai/share/.
+The folders will be automatically created.
+Change the paths in the install.py script and DeepMRAC.py script if you wish to install elsewhere.

+DeepMRAC are written for Tensorflow >= 2.
+The models have been tested with Tensorflow 2.1 as well as Tensorflow 1.8 (with Keras 2.2.4) on Ubuntu 18.04 running TITAN V and RTX.

 ## Running the script